 - One-time sources of income: Because we assess only a portion of total income in any event, in most cases we do not ignore one-time income.

 - Recent divorce/separation of parents: Since we ask for a contribution from both biological/adoptive parents regardless of their marital status relative to each other, a recent divorce/separation is not apt to substantially affect the financial aid we award.

 - Change in asset values since the FAFSA and Profile were submitted: Assets are considered as a “snapshot in time” and are not updated until the next year’s application is filed;

 - Students seeking to declare themselves independent of their parents: Generally students are considered independent only if they meet one or more of the dependency criteria listed on the FAFSA.
 In certain cases it may be appropriate to submit an Unusual Circumstances (Dependency Override) Appeal.

 Please read the information in this section to learn more about how to apply for a financial aid appeal and what to expect after you have submitted your appeal.

 - Admitted Students: Appeals from admitted students, regardless of whether they applied early or regular decision, will be considered beginning in April.
 Appeals should be submitted by April 15 to maximize the chances of receiving an appeal decision before May 1.
 Except in extraordinary circumstances, entering-student appeals submitted after April 30 will be

-- held for processing until most returning students have received their aid offers (usually in late June or early July) and
+- held for processing until most returning students have received their aid offers (usually by sometime in June) and

 - processed only if they are submitted before the start date of the term for which assistance is requested.
 In other words, appeals will generally not be granted retroactively for a semester that has already begun and for which any balance due should already have been paid.